 The Plant Humanities Lab uses original scholarship, linked open data and integrated primary and secondary resources to narrate and to foster the exploration of the cultural histories of plants and their influence on human societies.

 - This project was conceived at a workshop on botany and the humanities held at Dumbarton Oaks December 2017.
 This video captures the structured brainstorming at the workshop and describes a handful of the most promising ideas that emerged at the workshop and inspired the Plant Humanities Initiative.

 - Having received funding from the Mellon Foundation, Dumbarton Oaks and JSTOR convened an advisory committee for the project.
 The advisory committee meets twice yearly.

-- We developed the linked open data infrastructure an initial knowledge graph, and then iterated on designs to surface that data during a flash build at Dumbarton Oaks with Plant Humanities summer fellows.
+- In 2019, we developed the linked open data infrastructure and an initial knowledge graph and iterated on designs to surface that data during a flash build at Dumbarton Oaks with Plant Humanities summer fellows.